Breakdown of the THEA Format

-1. THEA Paper and Pencil Format – This is the regular paper and pencil THEA test as scheduled by the administration.
+1. Paper and Pencil Format – This is the regular paper and pencil test as scheduled by the administration.
 It is offered five times annually in Texas.

-2. THEA Quick Test – This test is similar to the paper and pencil THEA, but it is offered by the institutions like high schools, colleges and universities according to the schedule prepared by them.
-Hence, in case the students need to take the test before the testing date of regular THEA tests, they can consider the THEA Quick Test as an option.
+2. Quick Test – This test is similar to the paper and pencil test, but it is offered by the institutions like high schools, colleges and universities according to the schedule prepared by them.
+Hence, in case the students need to take the test before the testing date of regular tests, they can consider the THEA Quick Test as an option.

 The Mathematics section contains about 50 testing items.
 The questions are of multiple-choice type.
 The content of the testing questions is taken from fundamental mathematics, algebra, geometry and problem solving.

 Students are provided with formulas to help them to solve different problems.
 The use of simple non-programmable calculators is allowed.
 The content areas of this section are explained in detail below:

 - Fundamental Mathematics – It includes questions on solving word problems involving integers, fractions, decimals, ratios, and units of measurements and proportions.
 Some problems are based on data interpretation and analysis.

 - Algebra – It includes questions on graph numbers, number relationships, solving equations and word problems of one and two variables, operations of algebraic operations, functional notation and quadric equations.

 - Geometry – Questions are based on solving problems involving two and three-dimensional geometric figures and using Pythagorean Theorem.
 Questions are also based on geometric concepts like principles of similarity, congruence, parallelism and perpendicularity.